RezoualiRaouf/python-projects/ToDo List/Readme.md

 this project is about a simpel to do list that can help you navigate in the tasks that you noted befor and check them and other things .......

 edited by my text editor.
-new things is it working?
+new things is it working?lkjn